Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns a snapshot of top_n agents with pricing info, specifies the ordering mirrors the discovery feed, and explicitly clarifies it is not a ranking by quality, reputation, or activity.
-This effectively distinguishes it from sibling tools like list_agents or search_agents.
+The description clearly states the tool returns a snapshot of the first top_n agents with pricing info, and distinguishes itself from ranking tools by clarifying the order is from the discovery feed, not by quality.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.